pulp-platform/hero/README.md

 ```

 ### Toolchain
-All toolchains are installed automatically to the location pointed to by the `RISCV` environment variable.
+All toolchains are installed automatically to the location pointed to by the `HERO_INSTALL` environment variable.
 Please set it to your preferred installatation location before continueing with the next step
 ```
-export RISCV=<your_path>
+export HERO_INSTALL=<your_path>
 ```

 The project contains several toolchains for various configurations.
 The core Linux Ariane toolchain with recent version of several host tools included (necessary for building the tools) is required first and can be built with